outflanknl/Invoke-Templator/README.md

 # Invoke-Templator

-A powershell script to parse the docx/docm fileformat and update the template location.
+A PowerShell script to parse the docx/docm file format and update the template location.

 Presented at the MS Office magic show - Derbycon 2018.